Battle of the Love Poems, part 2: Poem Number 41

 Translation by Dr Joshua Mostow

-Mibu no Tadami, the author, was said to be so distraught over losing the contest that he wasted away and died, though this story may not have actually happened.
-Mostow points out in his book that additional poems by the author suggest that he was alive and well for many years to come.
+Mibu no Tadami was said to be so distraught over losing the contest that he wasted away and died, though this story may not have actually happened.
+Mostow points out that additional poems by the author in later collections, suggest that he was alive and active for many years to come.
+Nonetheless, although the story of Tadami’s death is a fabrication, it is likely, given his prospects, that Tadami was bitter over the loss.

-One response to “Battle of the Love Poems, part 2: Poem Number 41”
+One thought on “Battle of the Love Poems, part 2: Poem Number 41